MITgcm/MITgcm/doc/getting_started/getting_started.rst

 This coupler can be a specially configured build of MITgcm itself;
 see, for example, verification experiment `cpl_aim+ocn
 <https://github.com/MITgcm/MITgcm/tree/master/verification/cpl_aim+ocn>`_.

+Similarly, the CPP-flag :varlink:`DISCONNECTED_TILES` should not be ``#define`` unless one wants to run simultaneously several small, single-tile ensemble members from a single process, as each tile will be disconnected from the others and considered locally as a doubly periodic patch.

+..
+    should reference the to-be-written section about _RS, _RL withing chapter 6

+Finally one could force MITgcm ``_RS`` variables to be declared as ``real*4`` by setting CPP-flag :varlink:`REAL4_IS_SLOW` to ``#undef`` in :filelink:`CPP_EEOPTIONS.h <eesupp/inc/CPP_EEOPTIONS.h>`.
+However, using this feature is not recommended for any MITgcm user apart for computation benchmark or testing trade-off between memory footprint and model precision.
+And even in this case, there is no needs to edit :filelink:`CPP_EEOPTIONS.h <eesupp/inc/CPP_EEOPTIONS.h>` since this feature can be activated at :filelink:`genmake2 <tools/genmake2>` level with option ``-use_r4``, as done in some regression tests (see in testing `results <https://mitgcm.org/testing-summary>`_ page tests with optfile suffix ``.use_r4``).

 .. [#] One example is the llc_540 case located at https://github.com/MITgcm-contrib/llc_hires/tree/master/llc_540.
 This case